wmde/wikibase-release-pipeline/docs/images/wikibase/README.md

 ### 2) Set the environment variables

 On first launch without `/config/LocalSettings.php`, the image uses the environment variables below to create the file.
-All variables other than `METADATA_CALLBACK`, `WIKIMEDIA_OAUTH_CONSUMER_KEY`, and `WIKIMEDIA_OAUTH_CONSUMER_SECRET` are initial setup values and should not be changed after the image first starts.
+All variables other than `METADATA_CALLBACK`, `WIKIMEDIA_OAUTH_CONSUMER_TOKEN`, and `WIKIMEDIA_OAUTH_SECRET_TOKEN` are initial setup values and should not be changed after the image first starts.

 Variables in **bold** are required, and the image fails to start if any of them is unset.
 Variables with default values do not need to be set explicitly.